RaghavJit/Screening-Task/Report/Step2.md

 ![alt](../images/accounts.avif)

+## Automating the process

 The process takes a lot of time if done manually.
-It can be automated by using this [python script](../Scripts/).
+It can be automated by using this [bash script](../Scripts/createAccounts.sh).

-## Automating the process

 This script reads from the csv with this format:
 ```